georgiagracetully/georgiagracetully.github.io/_portfolio/project-5.md

 ## Selected Results - Quantitative

+The first quantitative metric that was also used to evaluate improvement during training is computing a pearson correlation coefficient between the experimental reactivity vectors and predictions.
+For RibonanzaNet-SM 005, here are the computed PCCs per each condition:

+Average PCC per condition:
+Argi    0.151971
+Eryt    0.200652
+Kana    0.278094
+Mito    0.746358
+Paro    0.555189
+Spec    0.127898
+Tetr    0.611173

-One quantitative metric I used was to flag nucleotides that are in top 80% of reactivity difference, compute a sliding window sum of flagged nucleotides, and then compute a PCC of predictions with experimental flagged nucleotides.
+Another quantitative metric I used was to flag nucleotides that are in top 80% of reactivity difference, compute a sliding window sum of flagged nucleotides, and then compute a PCC of predictions with experimental flagged nucleotides.

 Average PCC per condition:
 Argi    0.164781